uche-inyama/digital_twin/README.md

 To train the reinforcement learning model used in the RL implementation:

-- Configure the simulation parameters in AnyLogic as required, then start and pause the simulation.
+- In AnyLogic, go to main; configure each instance of supplyNode parameters  based on the expected simulation outcome, then start and pause the simulation.
 - Navigate to the `rl_anyLogic` directory and run:

 ```bash